 Through Innovista’s CBO partnership with Dallas Behavioral Healthcare Hospital, transportation was arranged to transport the youth, and the mother was allowed to accompany her son in the ambulance to the hospital, where he was admitted.
 Arrangements were also made for her to stay at The Family Place overnight while her husband cared for their other children at home.
 Today, the patient continues to receive outpatient and family counseling at the Dallas hospital because no resources are available in his rural community.
 Innovista Health also regularly partners with Assurasource for adult mental healthcare.

-Utilizing the services of Magellen Health while also creating partnerships with CBOs to solve mental health challenges is “our playbook to ensure patients get the care they need,” explained Thrower.
+Utilizing the services of Magellen Health while also creating partnerships with CBOs to solve mental health challenges ensures patients get the care they need.

 To improve mental healthcare in Texas on a broader scale, Gentry believes Texas needs more funding, particularly to finance mental health services and SDoH support in rural areas.
 “Funding has been down for a long time, even as behavioral health needs continue to rise,” she said.
 “We need to bring providers and CBOs to the table to discuss solutions.
 Payers also need to be part of these conversations.”